-Mitchell Caverns are primarily the result of sedimentary limestone and metamorphised limestone (marble) being dissolved by ground water high in carbonic acid content.
-After the dissolution, caverns were formed; the continued dripping of highly mineralized ground water into the caverns produced stalactites (dripstone deposits extending downward from the ceiling) and stalagmites (dripstone deposits building upward in mound-form from the floor).
+Mitchell Caverns was created primarily by the dissolution of sedimentary limestone and metamorphised limestone (marble) by ground water high in carbonic acid content.
+Caverns were formed as the stone dissolved, then the continued dripping of highly mineralized ground water produced stalactites (dripstone deposits extending downward from the ceiling) and stalagmites (dripstone deposits building upward in mound-form from the floor).

 Jack Mitchell was the first owner and promoter of Mitchell Caverns.
+He and his wife Ida ran a resort that included tours of the caves from 1934 to 1954.
 The Caverns were hard to reach and there were little funds available to improve the roads.
 Jack had to improve the roads and build the rock facilities that are now used by the Park Service.

 Even after opening the Caverns to the public, Jack Mitchell retained his interest in attempting to locate silver and other valuable deposits.
 The location of prospect holes and tunnels that he dug in this search, many along the Caverns' trail, can still be seen but have been blocked off as a safety precaution.

 Mitchell Caverns consists of three basic caves that Mitchell called "El Pakiva," or the Devil's House; "Tecopa," named for one of the last chiefs of the Shoshone Indians; and the deep and vertical "Winding Stair Cave," a dangerous cavern that is off-limits to the general public.